wonkwonlee/wonkwonlee.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello, World 🌍!
+👋 Hello, I'm Wonkwon Raymond Lee!

-👋 Hi, Thank you for stopping by.
-I’m Wonkwon Lee, a researcher with a mission to make AI as trustworthy as it is smart.
-While many are pushing the limits of what AI can do, I’m focused on how it does it.
-My research dives into ethical data modification and robust AI systems—ensuring AI doesn’t just learn, but learns responsibly.
-Think of it as giving AI a moral compass (because nobody wants a rebellious AI, right?).
+I am a researcher with a mission to make AI as trustworthy as it is smart.
+My research interests are in trustworthy AI with an emphasis on security, robustness, interpretability, and fairness.
+I aim to develop robust and reliable AI systems-ensuring AI doesn’t just learn, but learns responsibly.
+Think of it as giving AI a moral compass.

+I am also broadly interested in machine reasoning.
+The recent advancement of pre

+I have come to believe that the behaviors of foundation models are somewhat emergent-delving into the

 #### [Research Statement](/assets/pdf/WLee-SOP.pdf)